9seconds/isitbullshit/README.rst

 Basic concepts
 --------------

-isitbullshit was created to be used with JSONs and actively uses this fact that JSON perfectly matches to Python internal data structures.
+isitbullshit was created to be used with JSONs and actively uses the fact that JSON perfectly matches to Python internal data structures.
 Basic rule here: if elements are equal then they should be validated without any problems.

 So if you have a code like